Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 ## Resampling: weekly average

-Say we have unevently spaced temporal data, such as:
+Say we have unevenly spaced temporal data, such as:

 ```python
 from datetime import datetime